krem13/React_playground/README.md

 # React and Typescript project

 This is a sandbox for learning & experimenting with React, Typescript, Next, Tailwind, Storybook and other technologies from the modern stack.
+Some of the things I have worked on here are: games features, custom forms, marketplace, demos for different APIs, like Google Maps, Google Books & Hacker News.

 Note: this project is constantly under construction.

 ## Project management